brown-cs-224/Mesh-Stencil/README.md

 This sums to **100 points**.

+During grading, you will be required to run the [Python timer script](https://github.com/brown-cs-224/mesh-timer) on the functions you implemented.
+The script will visualize your functions' time complexity.
+Do not modify this script!

 ### Mesh Data Structure and Validator

 > _This must be completed by the milestone deadline (see [Milestone Grading](#milestone-grading))._